 - Medicine and Veterinary Medicine with particular emphasis on Public Health, Life Science and Agriculture

 For successful applicants, the applicable School will provide scholarships to cover tuition fees and additional programme costs, and CSC will consider their application for a living allowance as prescribed from time to time by the Chinese Government (which includes Student Health cover), a return airfare from China to the UK by the most economical route, and visa application fees.

-The scholarships will be awarded to citizens and permanent residents of the People's Republic of China at the time of application who are accepted for admission on a full-time basis for a postgraduate PhD degree programme at the University of Edinburgh.
+The scholarships will be awarded to citizens and permanent residents of the People's Republic of China who at the time of application have received an offer of a PhD place from the University of Edinburgh.

 Candidates should not be currently working outside China at the time of application, and successful candidates must agree to return to China upon completion of their research degree at the University of Edinburgh.
-Candidates currently studying outside China are eligible to apply, but not those who have already commenced a PhD programme of study prior to the 2015-2016 academic year.
+Candidates currently studying outside China are eligible to apply, but not those who have already commenced a PhD programme of study prior to the 2021-2022 academic year.

 The scholarship will be awarded on the basis of academic merit with candidates requiring the equivalent of a first-class honours degree from a Chinese university.

-CSC applicants from the College of Science and Engineering are asked to send their completed CSC Application to the relevant School where they intend to undertake their PhD:
+CSC applicants from the College of Science and Engineering are asked to send their completed CSC Application to the relevant participating School where they intend to undertake their PhD: